oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/optimization_targets/README.md

-# `Minimum Latency Flow` Sample
+# `Optimization Targets` Sample

-This FPGA tutorial demonstrates how to compile your design with the minimum latency flow to achieve low latency at the cost of reduced f<sub>MAX</sub>.
+This FPGA tutorial demonstrates how to set optimization targets for your compile to target different performance metrics.

+As an example, this tutorial shows compiling with the minimum latency optimization target to achieve low latency at the cost of reduced f<sub>MAX</sub>.

 | Area                      | Description
 |:---                       |:---
-| What you will learn       | How to use the minimum latency flow to compile low-latency designs<br>How to manually override underlying controls set by the minimum latency flow
+| What you will learn       | How to set optimization targets for your compile</br>How to use the minimum latency optimization target to compile low-latency designs<br>How to manually override underlying controls set by the minimum latency optimization target
 | Time to complete          | 20 minutes

 > **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.